Ada-C5/2048/README.md

 ### Project Baseline
 - Play a couple games of [2048](http://gabrielecirulli.github.io/2048/).
 Think about everything that's likely happening in the code to support what's happening on the screen.
 Once you've got a feel for the game, talk with your pair and answer the following questions:
-@game start - you have 2 tiles (only 2s and 4s initialte at random location.)
+@game start - you have 2 tiles (only 2s and 4s initialize at random location.)
   1. How does scoring work?
   When tiles collide score goes up by the sum
   Multiple times in same play?